silhavyj/KIV-VSS-Benchmark/README.md

 ## Solution

 I decided to measure how much time it takes to delete an entire collection by repetitively deleting an element from the same position.
-I also ran this benchmark test on different collection sized.
+I also ran this benchmark test on different collection sizes.

 The following snippet measures how much time it takes to delete a single element.